- Major Campaigns

 Video: Dog farm in Boryeong, South Korea, where dogs are left outside in raised wire cages in freezing winter with nothing to eat except frozen rotten kimchee waste.
 Even the pure breed dogs are slaughtered and eaten.
 Coexistence of Animal Rights on Earth (CARE).

 Threats to Health

-South Korea also gets rid of one third of its food waste by giving it to farmed dogs, a practice that is highly illegal in modern countries around the world.
-Imagine eating animals that were fed on rotting food waste infested with flies, maggots, rats, and infectious germs.
+South Korea also gets rid of one-third of its food waste by giving it to farmed dogs, a highly illegal practice in modern countries around the world.
+Imagine eating animals fed on rotting food waste infested with flies, maggots, rats, and infectious germs.

 Altogether, dog farms are unsanitary, dog food waste is unsanitary, and dog slaughterhouses are unsanitary.
 It is all a recipe for illness and food poisoning.

 No Cultural Justification

 It is true dog meat-eating has been a part of Korean history, as with a number of Asian countries, but this is no excuse to continue the practice.
 Those who continually claim it is part of Korean tradition or culture usually do so in an attempt to stifle any Western criticism.
 They also try to make dog eating an issue of nationalism.
 However, eating dogs is not something to be proud of, and many citizens are ashamed it still happens.

 A nation’s culture should be enjoyed by all and enhance a sense of identity and self-image.
 Culture is supposed to promote happiness and belonging.
 Dog eating does none of these things.